 - Where: The document is stored within a document repository or management system.

-- How: Access permissions are applied based on roles, ensuring appropriate access levels for relevant stakeholders while maintaining document security.
+- How: Access permissions are applied based on roles, which makes sure the document secure and that relevant stakeholders can access if it needed.

-Review our in-depth look into workflow mapping and digital workflows to learn how to implement an efficient document approval workflow.
+Review our in-depth look into workflow mapping and digital workflows to learn more about how to implement an efficient document approval workflow.

 Tools For Document Approval Workflow Processes